 Right now, there is only one brand making freeze dryers for home use – Harvest Right.
 The other machines available are mostly for laboratory or commercial use.

 You have three options for Harvest Right freeze dryers.
-They are all very simple to use (just load the trays and turn it on).
+They are all straightforward to use (just load the trays and turn it on).

 Small Harvest Right Freeze Dryer